What Is a Gold IRA? A Beginner’s Guide for 2026

 Yes, but with a caveat.

-This setup is what allows the account to maintain its tax-advantaged status.
+This setup is what allows the account to maintain its tax-advantaged status when the applicable rules are followed.

 Where Do People Typically Start?